SOUTH FLORIDA CHAPTER

 BOARD ROOM LUNCHEON COMMITTEE

-Chair: Tal Lifshitz and Jessica McDonald The Education & CLE Committee works to promote CLE events sponsored on behalf of the South Florida Chapter of the FBA.
+Co-Chairs: John Byrne and Jessica McDonald.
+The Education & CLE Committee works to promote CLE events sponsored on behalf of the South Florida Chapter of the FBA.
 Each year, the CLE Committee hosts an ethics seminar, where attendees hear from members of the federal judiciary as well as leaders in the community as to the most pressing ethical issues of the time, including issues in civil, criminal, and appellate disciplines.
 The Committee ensures that the Florida Bar approves its seminars for credit in advance, thus ensuring ease for the members to obtain their credit.
 The CLE Committee also acts as a liaison for its members to the National FBA and its many CLE offerings throughout the year.

 DIVERSITY & INCLUSION COMMITTEE